 The feature pool at Beach Club is Stormalong Bay, the pool shared with Yacht Club and widely regarded by experts as the best pool on Disney property.
 Stormalong Bay features a lazy river, a sand-bottom zone, and a water slide.

-We don’t want to belabor this point, but Stormalong Bay (above) is one of the biggest reasons to stay at Beach Club (or Yacht Club), and it makes the hotel particularly good for planning a resort day.
+We don’t want to belabor this point, but Stormalong Bay (above) is one of the biggest reasons to stay at Beach Club (or Yacht Club), and it makes the hotel particularly good for planning a Disney World no parks day.
 If you’re not a pool person, then obviously this shouldn’t impact your decision, but it is a major highlight of the hotel.

 Our Beach Club Room

 The Beach Club rooms last underwent major work in 2015/2016.

 Overall the rooms speak for themselves, with sort of a muted, “beach-minimalist” design.
 We had two queen beds, king beds are also available.

 The renovations clearly show, as there are numerous small, modern features we appreciated, like prevalent outlets and a Keurig machine.

 The bathrooms still have the “old” design of a shower curtain and swinging door, neither of which I’m a big fan of.

 Our garden view overlooked the entrance, which gave us peeks of the Boardwalk and Stormalong Bay pool.